gitlabhq/gitlabhq/doc/user/project/pages/introduction.md

 git checkout --orphan pages
 ```

-The first commit made on this new branch will have no parents and it will be
+The first commit made on this new branch has no parents and is the root of a
-the root of a new history totally disconnected from all the other branches and
+new history totally disconnected from all the other branches and commits.
-commits.
 Push the source files of your static generator in the `pages` branch.

 Below is a copy of `.gitlab-ci.yml` where the most significant line is the last
 one, specifying to execute everything in the `pages` branch: